Gut Health: Beyond the Basics - Understanding Comprehensive Stool Testing for Optimal Digestive Health

 Evidence-Informed Support: Diet, Prebiotics, Probiotics, and Natural Antimicrobials Guided by Sensitivities

 Prebiotics and probiotics are chosen from sequencing or culture data so you get strains and functions that support recovery.
+Incorporating probiotic foods such as yogurt, kefir (a fermented milk drink), and other fermented foods can introduce live beneficial bacteria to your digestive system and support a healthy gut microbiome.

-• When cultures identify organisms, antimicrobial sensitivities guide selection of effective prescriptions or natural agents to shorten recovery and limit side effects.
+- When cultures identify organisms, antimicrobial sensitivities guide selection of effective prescriptions or natural agents to shorten recovery and limit side effects.

-• Plans are staged in clear steps with regular check-ins so the patient sees what works and we retest only when it adds value.
+- Plans are staged in clear steps with regular check-ins so the patient sees what works and we retest only when it adds value.

-Focus What we use Expected effects
+| Focus | Focus What we use | Expected effects |

-Dysbiosis Targeted probiotics, diet shifts, prebiotics Improved diversity and reduced symptoms
+| Dysbiosis | Targeted probiotics, diet shifts, prebiotics | Improved diversity and reduced symptoms |

-Barrier support Collagen, zinc, glutamine, stress tools Higher sIgA, less permeability
+| Barrier support | Collagen, zinc, glutamine, stress tools | Higher sIgA, less permeability |

-Pathogenic bacteria or fungal species Culture-guided antimicrobials (natural or Rx) Faster clearance with fewer side effects
+| Pathogenic bacteria or fungal species | Culture-guided antimicrobials (natural or Rx) | Faster clearance with fewer side effects |

-Metabolic pathway issues Food adjustments, supplements for histamine/sulfur Reduced reactions and more comfort
+| Metabolic pathway issues | Food adjustments, supplements for histamine/sulfur | Reduced reactions and more comfort |

-To personalize your treatment plan, call 972-825-7912.
+To personalize your treatment plan, call[972-825-7912](tel:972 825 7912).
 Care is led by Dr. Johnny, Laboratory Naturopathic Doctor, so your plan links lab insight to clear, practical steps.

 Results To Action: IBS Natural Treatment And Healthy Digestion Plans With Dr. Johnny